AnyChart/docs.anychart.com/Basic_Charts_Types/General_Settings.md

 ## Markers

-Markers are special symbols that mark certain points on a series.
+{api:anychart.standalones.MarkersFactory#anchor}Markers(){api} are special symbols that mark certain points on a series.
 As a rule, they are used to mark certain values on a series or to make series on a multi-series chart more distinguishable.

 All chart types allow configuring markers: both on a whole series and in a single point.
 Available settings include type, size, fill color, and others.